PascalS86/Docs/MSTeams/readme.md

 ```
 That's it for making your web app ready.

+#### Notes
+If you test your app locally with ngrok, be sure you setup localhost, or at least set up ssl-certificate to the original route of your machine.
+Otherwise the desktop app of MS Teams won't show you the content (at least by now).

 ## To dos for deploying to MS Teams
 Microsoft provides three distribution scenarios (https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/overview).
 I'll focus on the sideloading scenario because this is really easy and can speed up the deployment of business-specific solutions.